Ifangni School Water System Project – Benin

 Additionally, the lack of running water seriously affects hygiene and sanitation.
 The lack of water on campus has hindered the attempts to install hand washing stations and encourage hygienic practices.
 As a result, students sometimes fall ill and are forced to miss class.

-This project will construct a water tap at the Bxxxxxx-Lxxxxxx Secondary School, which will provide potable water to the school and surrounding community.
+This project will construct a water tap at the Bxxxxxx-Lxxxxxx Secondary School, which will provide potable water to the school and the surrounding community.

 This will be done by installing an electrical water pump that will draw the water to a small water tower that will hold the pumped water and then distribute it through the pipes.
-There will be three main taps, one located in the center of the school for the students’ use, another in front of the principal’s office, next to the vice principal’s office where all the teachers come to before the start of their classes and finally one next to the water tower, which will be located on campus by the food vendors area, for the community’s use.
+There will be three main taps, one located in the center of the school for the students’ use, another in front of the principal’s office, and next to the vice principal’s office where all the teachers come to before the start of their classes and finally one next to the water tower, which will be located on campus by the food vendors area, for the community’s use.

 The community recognizes and understands that this project requires substantial work and commitment on their part.
 The school administration has organized various meetings with the Parent Teachers Association (PTA) and community leaders.
 The community has committed to contributing financially.
 This contribution covers 25% of the total project cost.